Watch the video or follow the directions below

 Directions

-- We don’t recommend plugging St. Augustine.
-It tends to fall apart too easily during the process.
+- We don’t recommend plugging St. Augustine, because it tends to fall apart too easily during the process.

 - Wait 3 weeks for the sod to root in before plugging.

-Step 2: Kill the grass or weeds in the area you will be planting the plugs.
+Step 2: Kill the grass or weeds in the area that you will be planting the plugs

 Herbicides